-So not being proactive, so not being open minded to what's going on and seeing what we can do, because we can get stuck in a cycle of what we can't do or what's bad and what's going wrong.
-I think if we can try to step above that, and just go where are my opportunities?
+So not being proactive, so not not being open minded to what's going on and seeing what we can do?
+Because we can get stuck in a cycle of what we can't do or what, what's bad and what's going wrong?
+I think if we can try to step above that, and just go where am I opportunities?
 Where can I make a better difference than I'm already doing?
 What else can I do?
 What else do people need?

-You probably deal with, obviously, I didn't introduce you properly, I just assume everybody knows you, Gilly Woodhouse, you run Osteo Biz, which is designed around helping osteopaths to promote their practice.
-But of course, you also work with chiropractors because the businesses are virtually identical.
+You?
+You probably you deal with?
+Obviously, I didn't introduce you properly.
+I just assume everybody knows you.
+Julie Woodhouse says I mean, you run osteo.
+Biz, which is designed around helping osteopaths to promote their practice.
+But of course, you also worked with chiropractors because the business is virtually identical.
+Yeah.
+Generally, yeah.
+But I wouldn't say that you probably deal with a fairly select audience, don't you?

-Yeah, clinics generally.

-But I would say that you probably deal with a fairly select audience, don't you?
 Because you're already dealing with people who want to promote their businesses and make their businesses get better.
-Do you get a sense that there are people out there who perhaps are saying, oh, my God, it's all doom and gloom, and they will sit back and let the doom and gloom happen?
+Do you get a sense that there are people out there who perhaps are saying, Oh, my God, it's all doom and gloom, and they will sit back and let the doom and gloom happen?

 Yeah.
-Yeah, I think that's highly likely to be happening.
+Yeah, I think that that's highly likely to be happening.
+Yeah.

-Because it's easier said than done to be proactive, isn't it?
-Because they'll be sitting there thinking, well, what can I do?
+Because it's easier, easier said than done to be proactive, isn't it?
+Because they'll be sitting there thinking, Well, what can I do?
 I can't do anything about the energy prices, you know, and certainly, I suppose you can close the door more often to stop the hot air going out and things like that.
-But you know, there's a limited amount you can do to save costs on energy.
-And in order to pay the energy bills, you've got to fill your books with customers.
-Now, if your book's already full, I guess, then your choices are limited as well.
-You can only increase prices, can't you?
+But you know, there's a there's a limited amount you can do to save costs on energy.
 Yeah.
+And in order to pay the energy bills, you've got to fill your books with with customers.
+Now, if you if your books already full, I guess, then your choices are limited as well.
+You can only increase prices.
+Yeah.

 And that's certainly something that I'm recommending right now.
-Because I think if you try to raise your prices in the bottom of a recession, you'll struggle.
-That's when things are potentially going to be biting hardest.

-How do you sell that to customers?
+Because I think if you try to raise your prices, in the bottom of a recession, you'll struggle.
+That's when things you know, potentially going to be biting hardest.
+So how do you sell that to customers?
 I'm using the word customers, because I'm thinking this is a simple business equation.
 I know that we have patients, not customers, but how do you sell it to them?
-Because won't they think oh my god, this is really insensitive of you when you know that we're all struggling, that you're now increasing your prices?
+Because when they think oh my god, this is really insensitive of you when you know that we're all struggling, that you're now increasing your prices?

 Well, we don't know that they're all struggling.
-But everyone's going to be paying a bit more, yes.
+But everyone's going to be paying a bit more act, yes.
 But equally, it's still difficult to get in to the national health care in this country.
-And so as long as the marketing's good, and people understand they can get seen and they can get better for probably less than 200 odd guid, then it's a bargain.
+And so as long as the marketing's good, and people understand they can get seen and they can get better for probably less than 200 Odd quid, yes, then it's a bargain.